holehouse-lab/supportingdata/2023/alston_2023/NTD_RNA_2023/Figure_2/Figure2_Overview.md

 C.
 Example in Jupyter-Notebook Figure_2.ipnyb
 COM-COM distances from B are plotted as a histogram and show a bimodal distribution that correlate with the bound and unbound states of the protein.
 The distributions are fitted with dual Gaussians.
 A distance threshold, which separates bound and unbound frames, is determined by minimizing the overlap of the two populations.
+Note-The comtraj.xtc files for GS10 GS25 RBD and SCO2 are deposited on zeonodo at XXX

 D.
 Schematic